aaron-san/cfa-notes/README.md

 ## Deployment

 ???????
-(Unsuccessful with Netlify and Vercel)
-Make sure directory structure is standard and research again
+(Unsuccessful with Netlify and Vercel, Try Heroku) Make sure directory structure is standard and research again

 ``bash